esphome/esphome-docs/cookbook/lvgl.rst

                       then:
                         lvgl.page.next:

-For this example to appear correctly, use the theme and style options from :ref:`above <lvgl-cook-theme>` and LVGL's own library :ref:`fonts <lvgl-fonts>`.
+For this example to appear correctly, use the theme and style options from :ref:`above <lvgl-cookbook-theme>` and LVGL's own library :ref:`fonts <lvgl-fonts>`.

-.. _lvgl-cook-statico:
+.. _lvgl-cookbook-statico:

 API connection status icon
 --------------------------